highcharts/highcharts-react/README.md

 ## FAQ

-#### Where to look for help?
+### Where to look for help?

-[Technical support at Highcharts](https://www.highcharts.com/support) will help you with Highcharts and the wrapper.
+[Technical support](https://www.highcharts.com/support) will help you with Highcharts and the wrapper.

-If you have a bug to report or an enhancement suggestion please submit [issues](https://github.com/highcharts/highcharts-react/issues) in this repository.
+If you have a bug to report or an enhancement suggestion please submit [Issues](https://github.com/highcharts/highcharts-react/issues) in this repository.

-#### Why highcharts-react-official, and not highcharts-react, is used?
+### Why highcharts-react-official, and not highcharts-react, is used?

 The NPM package is registered as `highcharts-react-official` because `highcharts-react` was already taken.